Catching hadronic vector boson decays with a finer net

 In the past, ATLAS identified this two-prong structure using its fine-grained calorimeter, which measures the energy of the particles inside jets with good resolution.
 However, in very energetic jets from decays of particles with masses of multiple TeV, the average separation of these prongs is comparable to the segmentation of the ATLAS calorimeter.
 This creates confusion within the algorithms responsible for identifying the bosons, limiting our sensitivity to new physics at high masses.
 In contrast to the calorimeter, the ATLAS inner tracking detector reconstructs charged particles with excellent angular resolution, but it lacks sufficient momentum resolution.

 A new ATLAS analysis combines the angular information of charged particles reconstructed by the inner detector with the energy information from the calorimeter.
 This lets ATLAS physicists eliminate the limitations in identifying very energetic jets from bosons.
 Similar to increasing the magnification of a microscope, this improvement to the ATLAS event reconstruction software allows it to better resolve the energy flow in very energetic jets.
-This improved magnification allows physicists to also optimize the analyses techniques.
+This improved magnification allows physicists to also optimise the analyses techniques.

-Making such improvements while collecting more data is necessary to maximize the potential for discovery when exploring new kinematic regimes.
+Making such improvements while collecting more data is necessary to maximise the potential for discovery when exploring new kinematic regimes.
 This time no new physics was seen, but the technique can be applied to many more searches – and still larger datasets.

 - Search for diboson resonances in hadronic final states in 79.8 fb−1 of proton-proton collisions at 13 TeV with the ATLAS detector (ATLAS-CONF-2018-016).